TransUnion (NYSE:TRU) Updates FY 2022 Earnings Guidance

-TransUnion (NYSE:TRU – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+TransUnion (NYSE:TRU – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $3.840-$4.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.980.
 The company issued revenue guidance of $3.75 billion-$3.81 billion, compared to the consensus revenue estimate of $3.80 billion.TransUnion also updated its FY 2025 guidance to $6.000-$ EPS.

-TransUnion (NYSE:TRU – Get Rating) last issued its quarterly earnings results on Tuesday, February 22nd.
-The business services provider reported $0.81 EPS for the quarter, missing analysts’ consensus estimates of $0.83 by ($0.02).
-The firm had revenue of $789.80 million during the quarter, compared to the consensus estimate of $816.79 million.
-TransUnion had a net margin of 44.73% and a return on equity of 20.58%.
-The business’s revenue for the quarter was up 20.9% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.72 earnings per share.
-On average, analysts forecast that TransUnion will post 3.64 earnings per share for the current year.
+TRU has been the subject of several analyst reports.
+JPMorgan Chase & Co. dropped their target price on TransUnion from $140.00 to $124.00 and set an overweight rating for the company in a report on Wednesday, February 23rd.
+StockNews.com initiated coverage on TransUnion in a report on Thursday, March 31st.
+They issued a hold rating for the company.
+TheStreet cut TransUnion from a b rating to a c+ rating in a report on Monday, March 21st.
+Bank of America began coverage on TransUnion in a report on Friday, March 11th.
+They issued a buy rating for the company.
+Finally, Stifel Nicolaus decreased their price target on TransUnion from $120.00 to $118.00 and set a buy rating on the stock in a research note on Wednesday, February 23rd.
+Five investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, TransUnion currently has an average rating of Buy and an average price target of $117.31.

-A number of equities analysts recently weighed in on the stock.
-The Goldman Sachs Group downgraded shares of TransUnion from a buy rating to a neutral rating and lowered their target price for the stock from $125.00 to $109.00 in a report on Friday, March 18th.
-Stifel Nicolaus reduced their target price on shares of TransUnion from $120.00 to $118.00 and set a buy rating for the company in a research report on Wednesday, February 23rd.
-JPMorgan Chase & Co. reduced their target price on shares of TransUnion from $140.00 to $124.00 and set an overweight rating for the company in a research report on Wednesday, February 23rd.
-Barclays lowered their target price on TransUnion from $125.00 to $115.00 and set an overweight rating for the company in a research note on Thursday, March 17th.
-Finally, Truist Financial downgraded TransUnion from a buy rating to a hold rating and set a $105.00 price objective for the company. in a research note on Thursday, January 27th.
-Five equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $117.31.
+The business also recently declared a quarterly dividend, which was paid on Friday, March 25th.
+Shareholders of record on Thursday, March 10th were given a $0.095 dividend.
+This represents a $0.38 dividend on an annualized basis and a yield of 0.40%.
+The ex-dividend date was Wednesday, March 9th.
+TransUnion’s dividend payout ratio is currently 5.29%.

-In other TransUnion news, EVP Heather J. Russell sold 2,867 shares of TransUnion stock in a transaction dated Tuesday, March 1st.
-The stock was sold at an average price of $90.76, for a total transaction of $260,208.92.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Richard Dane Mauldin sold 3,500 shares of TransUnion stock in a transaction dated Friday, February 25th.
-The stock was sold at an average price of $87.99, for a total value of $307,965.00.
+In related news, Director Suzanne Patricia Clark purchased 277 shares of TransUnion stock in a transaction on Friday, February 25th.
+The shares were bought at an average price of $90.35 per share, with a total value of $25,026.95.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, EVP Heather J. Russell sold 2,867 shares of the stock in a transaction dated Tuesday, March 1st.
+The shares were sold at an average price of $90.76, for a total value of $260,208.92.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 6,515 shares of company stock valued at $583,714.
-0.21% of the stock is owned by company insiders.
+Insiders sold a total of 6,515 shares of company stock worth $583,714 in the last ninety days.
+0.21% of the stock is owned by corporate insiders.

 TransUnion engages in the provision of information and risk management solutions.
 It also provides consumer reports, risk scores, analytical services and decision making capabilities to businesses.
 The firm operates through the following segments: U.S. Markets, International, Consumer Interactive, and Corporate.